gnois/luaty/README.md

 Builtin linter
 ---

-During transpiling, Luaty warns for:
+During transpiling, Luaty warns about:
   * unused variables
   * unused labels
-  * assigning to undeclared (a.k.a global) variable
+  * assignment to undeclared (a.k.a global) variable
+  * assignment having more expressions on the right side than the left
-  * shadowing variables in the parent or the same scope
+  * shadowed variables in the parent or the same scope
   * duplicate keys in a table
-  * number of expressions on the right side of assignment is more than the left side

 Lua code will be generated regardless.

 ```